marshreddy/docs/tapi/postman/PostmanREADME.md

 At the end of this guide you will have completed the following:

 - Setup Postman (REST client)
-- Create a Client for the WhereIsMyTransport platform
+- Create a client for the WhereIsMyTransport platform
-- Request a Token using the created Client
+- Request a token using the created client
-- Make API calls to the WhereIsMyTransport platform, using the acquired Token
+- Perform API requests to the WhereIsMyTransport platform, using the acquired token

 ## Setup Postman